sfxfs/mjsonrpc/README.md

 ### Introduction

 This middleware is suitable for Linux systems and can be integrated with various communication methods (TCP, UDP, serial).
-It is easy to use (with only a few functional functions) and supports batch calls (JSON Array) as well as custom error messages.
+It is easy to use (with only a few functional functions) and supports batch calls (JSON Array) as well as custom error messages and notification handling.

 ### Functions